noahehall/theBookOfNoah/0current/languages/scala/sbt.md

     save # save overrides to build.sbt
   projects #list all (sub)projects project # list the current project
+    projectName # sets the current project, on which all subsequent tasks are run
   ####################################
     # build related cmds
   ####################################